KordataSoftware/couchbase-mobile-portal/md-docs/_20/couchbase-lite/objc.md

 }
 ```

 Just as before, the database will be created in a default location.
-Alternatively, the `Database(string name, DatabaseConfiguration config)` initializer can be used to provide specific options in the [`DatabaseConfiguration`](http://docs.couchbase.com/mobile/2.0/couchbase-lite-objc/db022/Classes/CBLDatabaseConfiguration.html) object such as the database directory, encryption key through the  object.
+Alternatively, the `Database(string name, DatabaseConfiguration config)` initializer can be used to provide specific options in the [`DatabaseConfiguration`](http://docs.couchbase.com/mobile/2.0/couchbase-lite-objc/db022/Classes/CBLDatabaseConfiguration.html) object such as the database directory.

 ### Migrating from 1.x Databases